In October we support Breast Cancer Awareness Month

 About our clinical research in Oncology

-Did you know, MSD operates one of largest and fastest growing clinical research programs worldwide?
-With a focus on immuno-oncology it currently includes more than 1,600 clinical trials.
+Did you know that MSD operates one of the world’s largest and fastest growing clinical research programs in oncology?
+It currently includes more than 1,600 clinical trials.
 Switzerland is part of this research program.
-Our team currently coordinates 29 clinical trials in 11 different tumor types (as of 07/2022).
+Our team currently coordinates 34 clinical trials in different tumor types (as of 10/2023).
 MSD is also one of the leading companies in the research of vaccines against preventable diseases, such as cervical cancer and other HPV-related cancers.
 In Switzerland, we collaborate with various partners to advance innovative solutions in cancer treatment.
 In recent years, we have made an important contribution to improving treatment options for cancer patients.

 Find out more about our work here.